Lantibiotics: Biosynthesis

 They are synthesised with a leader polypeptide sequence that is removed only during the transport of the molecule out of the synthesising cell.
 They are synthesized by ribosomes, which distinguishes them from most natural antibiotics.
 There are four known enzymes (lanthipeptide synthetases) responsible for producing lanthionine rings.

 Mechanism of action

 Lantibiotics show substantial specificity for some components (e.g., lipid II) of bacterial cell membranes especially of Gram-positive bacteria.
 Type A lantibiotics kill rapidly by pore formation, type B lantibiotics inhibit peptidoglycan biosynthesis.
 They are active in very low concentrations.

 Application

 Food preservation

 Lantibiotics are produced by Gram-positive bacteria and show strong antimicrobial action toward a wide range of other Gram-positive bacteria.
 As such, they have become attractive candidates for use in food preservation (by inhibiting pathogens that cause food spoilage) and the pharmaceutical industry (to prevent or fight infections in humans or animals).

 Clinical antibiotic

-One type known as B lantibiotic NVB302 entered phase 1 clinical trials in 2011 for use against Clostridium difficile, and reported good results in 2012.
+One type known as B lantibiotic NVB302 entered phase 1 clinical trials in 2011 for use against Clostridioides difficile, and reported good results in 2012.